hairen/hairen.github.io/AWS_CSAA/README.md

 ***
 ## Redshift
-+ It is a fully maanged, fast and powerfull, petabyte scale data warehouse service.
++ It is a fully managed, fast and powerfull, petabyte scale data warehouse service.
 + Support encryption of data "at rest" using hardware accelerated AES-256 bits
   + By default, AWS Redshift takes care of encryption key management
   + You can choose to manage your own keys through HSM (Hardware Security Modules), or AWS KMS (Key Management Service).